apache/fluo-muchos/conf/templates/README.md

 also align to *default* vs *worker* node type semantics.
-As you explore the example files, you should observe the implicit link betweeen a data volume denoted by *BlockDeviceMappings\[N].DeviceName* and its respective device map entry in the *.devices* file.
+As you explore the example files, you should observe the implicit link betweeen a data volume denoted by *BlockDeviceMappings\[N].DeviceName* and its respective device map entry in the *devices* file.

 * **Note**: While *DeviceName* mount profiles should not vary among your default (non-worker) nodes, other attributes within *BlockDeviceMappings*,